lmarzen/qmk_firmware/keyboards/neo/neo65_trimode/readme.md

 A TP4056 IC is onboard which is used for battery charging and management.

+## How are the LEDs wired?
+* PD2 is wired to the ESD LED
+* PA8 is wired to the CAPSLOCK LED
+* PC11 is wired to the Q LED
+* PC10 is wired to the W LED
+* PA15 is wired to the E LED
+* PC0 is wired to the R LED

 ## Reference Material
 The following shouldn't be upstreamed but I've included documentation relevant for porting in the repo to have everything in a single place.